-|The Basis Of Comparison||NodeJS||Rails|
+|Basis Of Comparison||NodeJS||Rails|

-|Application||Fast and scalable server-side application||Database backed web application, meta-programming|
+|Application||A fast and scalable server-side application||Database-backed web application, meta-programming|

 |Usage||Highly useful when a scalable and faster application is required||Best suited for large-scale applications|

-|Scope||Developers can utilize it on client and server side||Server-side framework|
+|Scope||Developers can utilize it on the client and server-side||Server-side framework|

-|Installation||Need to install archive file on a system||Require a precompiled version of Ruby via RubyInstaller /RailsInstaller|
+|Installation||Need to install archive file on a system||Require a pre-compiled version of Ruby via RubyInstaller /RailsInstaller|

-|Scalability||Highly scalable||Less scalable as compare to NodeJS|
+|Scalability||Highly scalable||Less scalable as compared to NodeJS|

-|Performance||Page load is faster across a site||Slower as compare to NodeJS|
+|Performance||Page load is faster across a site||Slower as compared to NodeJS|

 |Market||Huge market demand||Not as popular as NodeJS in a current market scenario|